michauhl/RBPBench/README.md

 **Fig. 3b** presents the RBP region score motif enrichment statistics table ([details](#input-region-score-motif-enrichment-statistics)).
 This in short checks whether any of the RBP motifs (on RBP level) tend to occur more often in higher scoring input regions.
-As default, BED column 5 is used as score (change via `--bed-score-col`), which in the input examples is the log2 fold change of the CLIP site.
+As default, BED column 5 is used as score (change via `--bed-score-col`), which in the input examples is the log2 fold change of the CLIP-seq peak region.
 We can see that SLBP has the lowest p-value here, as expected (assuming that the region score is to some extent indicative of binding site quality or binding affinity), showing that the statistic can be useful e.g. to check for dataset quality, or for co-enriched RBP motifs.
-Region scores can be further taken advantage of by comparing k-mer distributions of top and bottom scoring input regions ([details](#comparing-top-scoring-and-bottom-scoring-sites-via-k-mer-distribution))).
+Region scores can be further taken advantage of by comparing k-mer distributions of top and bottom scoring input regions ([details](#comparing-top-scoring-and-bottom-scoring-sites-via-k-mer-distribution)).
 **Fig. 3c** shows the GO term enrichment analysis results.
 As expected for SLBP, we can see many chromatin related terms in the top GO terms (more on GOA settings [here](#go-term-analysis)).
 **Fig. 3d** again depicts the mRNA region coverage profile, this time for SLBP (see **Fig. 1e** for PUM2 profile).
 Note that the relative mRNA region lengths in the plot can change, depending on the number of input regions and on which mRNAs these map.
+Also note that this plot becomes less informative if the percentage of input regions mapping to mRNA regions gets lower (info given in HTML figure legend, here: 79.5%).
+Most often, this is the case for intron-binding RBPs, where you typically have low percentages of exonic regions and thus also low mRNA coverage.

 To take a closer look at how motif hits are distributed around a specific RBP, we can specify the RBP to focus on via `set-rbp-id`: